Subject Working Groups - Registration of Interest

 It will ensure that:

 Qualifications and the curriculum go hand-in-hand, and the new approach to the curriculum will need to be reflected in the qualifications available.
-To support the new Curriculum for Excellence, we will be undertaking the development of:
+To support the new Curriculum for Excellence, we are currently developing:

 The prime role of the SWG member is to participate in producing materials in connection with new/revised Curriculum for Excellence qualifications.
 To ensure materials are developed to agreed technical requirements, quality standards and timescales, there will be a requirement for the SWG member to be actively involved in a number of meetings; these meetings could be face-to-face, on-line, video or telephone conference.
 In addition, SWG members will be required to work collaboratively using web-enabled software.